World's Leading Hearing Aid Brands and Prices

 3. Advanced Level Hearing Aid Pricing

 “Advanced level” hearing aids are high performing hearing aids and can be the right solution for many people.
 These hearing aids are especially good if you want good sound quality and low listening effort in somewhat noisy environments.
 Although not as featured packed as premium level hearing aids, these will give you a good return on your investment.
-Advanced level hearing aids range from $3,000 to $3,500 and if you are eligible for ADP, your cost will range from $2,500 to $3,000.
+Advanced level hearing aids range from $3,000 to $3,500 per device and if you are eligible for ADP, your cost will range from $2,500 to $3,000.

 4. Premium Level Hearing Aid Pricing